haukened/keybase-darkmode/README.md

 # Getting up to date
 First things first, you should be working with an up-to-date keybase client.

+   - If you're on Linux, and brave, you can install a nightly build using the [officical documentation](https://keybase.io/docs/linux-user-guide#nightly-builds).
+This provides several darkmode bug fixes that aren't in the mainline branch.
+If you do this, skip down to `Finding your configuration path`.

 ## Desktops:

 1) Open a terminal